jkutner/heroku-buildpack-jvm-takipi/takipi.md

 Once logged-in you will need to specify the installation unique key, used to encrypt your data.
 The key is sent to the owner of the app when installing / downloaded when creating an account in Takipi website.

-If you are an existing Takipi user, you can use `heroku config:set TAKIPI_MACHINE_KEY=S1...` to reuse your key.

 #### Supported languages & frameworks
 We support OpenJDK and HotSpot versions 6 and 7 (64bit only).